-At Major Adjusters, we want to make the transition from independent insurance adjuster to successful business owner as easy and affordable as possible.
+At Major Adjusters, we want to make the transition from an independent insurance adjuster to a successful business owner as easy and affordable as possible.

 That’s why we offer unique learning experiences, certified instructors, and a comfortable classroom environment.
 After completing our courses, you’ll be able to expedite the recovery process for families facing challenging times – getting them back on their feet as quickly as possible.